shravan-d/SculptMate/README.md

 # SculptMate

-## Overview

-SculptMate is a Blender add-on that simplifies the process of generating human meshes.
-It automates a significant part of the character creation pipeline, allowing users to quickly create human meshes based on a single image.
+SculptMate is a Blender add-on that simplifies the process of generating meshes.
+It automates a significant part of the game development pipeline, allowing users to quickly create meshes from a single image.

-### Update May 6
-- Bug Fixes
-- Add-On can be updated via Blender UI.
-Edit > Preferences > Add-ons > SculptMate

-Note: This version has to be downloaded from the Release page and added to Blender following the #Installation steps.

 ## Features

-- Generate human meshes from single images.
+- Generate meshes of objects and humans from a single image.
+- Create background assets with ease allowing you more time to work on the important parts of your render.
-- Automate 30% of the character generation pipeline.
+- Automate a major part of the character generation pipeline by obtaining a base human mesh.

 ## Demo

 ![Samples](assets/samples.gif)

 ## Installation